 What is Utilities Expense?

 Utilities expense is the cost incurred by using utilities such as electricity, water, waste disposal, heating, and sewage.
-The expenses are incurred over the course of the reporting period, calculated, and payment is rendered.
+The expenses are incurred over the course of the reporting period, calculated, and accrued for, or payment is rendered.

 With the accrual basis of accounting, the total amount recorded as utilities expense reflects the cost of the actual usage of the utilities during the reporting period.
 It does not matter whether an invoice has been sent by the utility supplier to the company.
 If there is an amount to be charged that applied to the previous month, it is charged to the current month.

-- Depending on how utilities are used, a company accountant may allocate costs associated with utility use to other areas
+- Depending on how utilities are used, a company accountant may allocate costs associated with utility use to various departments.

-- The accrual basis of accounting and cash basis of accounting are based on different things – accrual basis shows the accelerated recognition of utility expense.
+- The accrual basis of accounting and cash basis of accounting will account for utilities differently – the accrual basis will record the expense when used, and cash basis will record it when paid.

 Other Classifications of Utilities Expenses

 Utilities expenses are not always listed as such.
-Depending on how different utilities are used, they may be accounted for as something else.
+Depending on how different utilities are used, they may be allocated to different departments.
 For example, the total amount of utilities used in order to help a company sell goods and/or services may be listed as a selling expense.
 Utilities used for administrative duties can be listed as an administrative expense.

 Cash Basis of Accounting for Utilities Expenses

 The accrual basis of accounting for utilities is the most commonly used accounting method.
 However, there is another means of accounting – the cash basis.
 With cash basis accounting, the total amount recorded for the use of utilities for each period is based on the amount of cash that’s been paid for said utilities during the period covered.
-This means that cash basis accounting is reliant on the supplier’s timely invoicing for utilities.
+It means that cash basis accounting may mean the expense is recorded in a later period.

-The accrual basis of accounting offers an accelerated recognition of utilities expenses as compared to the cash basis accounting method.
+The accrual basis of accounting recognizes utilities expenses as incurred compared to the cash basis accounting method when the bills are paid.
 However, both methods should eventually reflect the same final numbers.